Alinnimp/biblioteca-cardValidator/readme.md

-# Validador de cartão de crédito v 1.0.2
+# Credit card validator v 1.0.2

-Nesta versão validamos um número de cartão de crédito como válido ou inválido.
+In this version we validate a credit card number as valid or invalid.

-## Métodos utilizados
+## Methods used

 #### cardValidator(numCartao);

-Exemplo:
+Example:

     $node
     > let cardValidate = require("biblioteca_cardValidator")